malworthy/smoke/README.md

-# MAL (Mal's Amazing Language)
+# Smoke

 A scripting language based on the clox interpreter from Bob Nystrom's excellent book Crafting Interpreters (https://craftinginterpreters.com/ )

-Although the underlying code is based on clox, MAL is a very different language.
+Although the underlying code is based on clox, Smoke is a very different language.

 ## Compiling
 for a better repl experience on linux install the readline library